scrabbletank/farhome-rules/rulesdoc.md

 #### Sanctuary
 *6th Level*
 - **Casting Time:** 7 AP
-- **Range:** Touch
+- **Range:** touch
 - **Duration:** 1 turn

 You speak a word and open a rift to a location dedicated to your deity, such as a temple or altar on the same plane as you.
 A rift opens in an unoccupied space adjacent to you remaining open until the end of your next turn.
 Any creature you allow can enter the rift before it closes.

 Once the rift closes you must make a spellcasting roll against 3 terrible dice, on success you appear at the location.
-On fail you appear in a random location within 20 miles of your target.
+On failure you appear in a random location within 20 miles of your target.
 Regardless of result the travel time takes 1 minute.

 Add an enhanced die to the roll for every level above 6th.